Resolving employment problems

 Note: If you believe you have a personal grievance, you must raise it with your employer within 90 days after the action that led to the personal grievance, or within 90 days after you became aware of the action, whichever is later.

-All agreements must contain a plain language explanation of the services available for resolving employment relationship problems.
+All employment agreements must contain a plain language explanation of the services available for resolving employment relationship problems.
 This is an example of what a plain language explanation might look like:

 Services available for resolving employment relationship problems